 Kindlab, our research hub, investigates the causes and consequences of kindness through a mix of pure and applied research methods, drawing on the best of the social, behavioral, and life sciences.
 Everything we learn goes into building high-impact, real-world products and programs and sharing our knowledge with the world.

 What are the kindest things you can do?
 We have collated over 1,000 acts of kindness, and are having them rated for perceived costs, benefits, and kindness, and categorized by potential donor and recipient (who can do what for whom).
 The goal is to move from random to recommended acts of kindness.

 What is Your KQ?

 How kind are you really?
 How kind are people, in general?
 And how can we best measure kindness?
-We are working with psychologists at Harvard University to develop a new kindness questionnaire.
-The questionnaire uses real-world acts to assess how kind people are to family, friends, colleagues and strangers.
+We worked with psychologists at Harvard University to develop a new Kindness Questionnaire.
+The KQ uses real-world acts to assess how kind people are to family, friends, colleagues and strangers.

 Before we could learn how to most effectively advance kindness, we needed an in-depth understanding of what kindness is.
 And so, one of the first things Kindlab investigated was an answer to the question, “What is kindness?”
-Our years of research have revealed that kindness is personal, intimate, and means something different to each person - yet it’s also something universally known and understood.
+Our years of research have revealed that kindness is personal, intimate, and means something different to each person – it’s also something universally known and understood.
 We’ve learned that no definition of kindness is wrong.
 So what is kindness, anyway?
-We could tell you what the textbooks say, but we’d rather start with our community.
+We could tell you what the textbooks say, but we’d rather hear from you.

-*And if you want to get technical, kindness is a meta-value that encompasses acts of altruism, empathy, justice, respect, and more.
-It is always an action, often done with the intention to benefit, and sometimes (but not always) driven by emotion.
+*And if you want to get technical, kindness is a meta-value that encompasses acts of altruism, bravery, compassion, decency, empathy, fairness, forgiveness, friendship, generosity, gratitude, humility, love, loyalty, mercy, munificence, respect, sympathy, trust, and understanding.

 Do you want to help build a kinder world?
 We want to hear your ideas.
 We do our best to reply to every inquiry.